kaflesque/SortingVisualizer/README.md

 ---

 # Library
-This project uses Bootstrap5 for responsive nabvar.
+This project uses Bootstrap5 for responsive navbar.

 ---